Investors cash in by keeping former convicts out of jail

 Social Finance now has 89 social impact bonds in 18 countries, with investments totaling more than $322 million.

-Other organizations -- including the Nonprofit Finance Fund in the U.S. -- have issued their own social impact bonds, or similar "payment by results" social investments.
+Other organizations have issued their own social impact bonds, or similar "payment by results" social investments.
+In the U.S., the Nonprofit Finance Fund has helped build the field by providing training to interested parties.

 But the bonds have proved particularly popular in the U.K.

-Note: -- An earlier version of this story incorrectly stated that the Nonprofit Finance Fund had issued its own bonds.